-The founding principle of the College, above, is still very much at the heart of what we offer today, 150 years later.
+One of the founding principles of the College was general affordability, and this is still very much at the heart of what we offer today, 150 years later.

 As one of the top 20 co-educational day and boarding schools in the UK, we continue to support the families of talented children with scholarship awards and families unable to afford our fees, with means-tested bursaries.
 However, since the College does not benefit from endowment, if all our capital projects and bursaries were funded from fee income alone we would need to raise our fees substantially and potentially reduce our financial support.
 In turn, this would detract from our ability to be an inclusive school where talented pupils from all backgrounds can coexist and thrive.
 Non-fee income generation is therefore essential.